bguerout/oleoduc/README.md

 );
 ```

-### accumulateData(callback, [options])
+## accumulateData(callback, [options])

-`accumulateData` allows data to be accumulated before piping them to the next step.
+Allows data to be accumulated before piping them to the next step.
 It can be used to reduce the data or
 to create group

 #### Parameters